tfiers/tomasfiers.net/content/_index.md

 - What do tools look like that are maximally synergistic with the natural curiosity of kids and researchers?

-- How can we make ideas as intuitive and simple to understand as possible?
+- How can we distill and represent ideas as intuitively as possible?
-Both when sharing our own ideas as when researching others'.
+Both when researching others' ideas as when sharing our own.

 - What is good interface design?